danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts.md

 {{% /notice %}}

 {{% notice info %}}
 It is important to preserve indentation as shown in the code samples below.
-You can cross reference your template against the solution code `code/30-launching-ec2/08-lab09-HelperScripts-Solution.yaml` file.
+You can cross-reference your template against the solution code `code/30-launching-ec2/08-lab09-HelperScripts-Solution.yaml` file.
 {{% /notice %}}

 ##### 1. Install HTTPD and PHP packages